carmelosantana/rok-monster-ocr/README.md

     OCR: t5 094345220a180a383086e358f006af72.png
     ```

-    The hashed image is the cropped image segment.
-These files are considered temporary and are purged on each new run.
-    3. If provided a callback function will further process this single data point.
+    A callback function can be provided to further process this data point.
-3. Data is structured per the profile and prepared for output, in this case a CSV.
+3. After all reading is complete data is structured and further processed as a whole per the profile and prepared for output.
 4. A table prints with the data formatted per the previously loaded profile.

 ## Setup

+- Game resolution and capture of at least 1920x1080

+### Install

 Requirements: